 Is your space considered “cozy”?
 It’s not necessarily a bad thing as long as it’s functioning to its highest potential.
 Every square foot matters in a small space, so many times owners try to cram as much product everywhere they can.
 This leads to the cluttered, unfocused space that turns customers off and makes the employees’ job way harder than it needs to be.
 Merchandising in a small space is ultra important, making sure your highest profit margin items are in the hot locations.
 Hire a professional merchandiser if you aren’t sure where to start.
 If your space is small but your location is awesome, check out our past blog here where we dig into how to make the small space flow, function and flourish.

 Got a space you’re considering that’s rough around the edges?
 Or a vision for a unique dispensary in a non-traditional space?
 Maybe you’re tight on space and in need of a killer floor plan?
-Book your complimentary Discovery Call and talk through your vision with your designer.
+Book your complimentary Design Map Session and talk through your vision with your designer.
 We would love to hear from you!